-In the 2003 revision, the standard was wholly revised.
+In the 2003 revision, the Standard was largely revised.

 The articles about facilities and equipments were removed according to the guideline of promoting decentralization, 'changing such standards as to be fixed of quantity or to be unified into ones of wide scheme or to be more flexible'.
-About staff, the standard no longer requested strongly Kominkans to have a specific officer qualified to social education.
+About staff, the revised Standard no longer requested strongly Kominkans to have a specific officer qualified to social education.